dunglas/doc/getting-started/api.md

 The data model is fully functional.
 You can hack it (modify entities, properties, indexes, validation rules...), or use it as is!

-Reusing an existing semantic schema like we just done has many advantages:
+Reusing an existing semantic schema like we have just done has many advantages:

 **Don't Reinvent The Wheel**

 Data models provided by Schema.org are popular and have been proved efficient.
 They cover a broad spectrum of topics including creative work, e-commerce, event, medicine, social networking, people, postal address, organization, place or review.
-Schema.org has its root in [a ton of preexisting well designed vocabularies](http://schema.rdfs.org/mappings.html) and is successfully used by more and more website and applications.
+Schema.org has its root in [a ton of preexisting well designed vocabularies](http://schema.rdfs.org/mappings.html) and is successfully used by more and more websites and applications.

 Pick up schemas applicable to your application, generate your PHP model, then customize and specialize it to fit your needs.